thomas-sittler/jekyll-now/_posts/2018-01-10-regression-anatomy.md

 Judd _et al._ (2017) have a [nice explanation](/images/multiple-regression-judd-et-al.pdf) of this too, pp.107-116.

 I'm not sure how you would break a multivariate model with $$K$$ independent variables into $$K$$ bivariate models, it seems like you would need more.
-For example with three dependent variables and a constant ($$K=4$$), I worked out you need 5 base-level regressions (if you don't count the redundant ones in ligt blue) and 11 regressions of residuals on residuals.
+For example with three independent variables and a constant ($$K=4$$), I worked out you need 5 base-level regressions (if you don't count the redundant ones in light blue) and 11 regressions of residuals on residuals.
 Am I missing something?

 [![](/images/regression-anatomy.png)](images/regression-anatomy.png)